 How do we keep your information secure?

-Your information is stored within Amazon Web Services and situated in a region local to you.
+Your information is stored within Amazon Web Services and situated in a region local to you, if required by local laws.
+For users in Malaysia, your data will be processed in the United Kingdom and acceptance of these terms constitutes consent to have your data processed outside of Malaysia.
 All information processed by us is encrypted in storage.

 We have strict procedures and security measures to prevent, as much as reasonably possible, unauthorised access to or disclosure of your information.
 We cannot guarantee the security of any information you transmit to us, such as emails containing information about you.